stuycs-softdev-fall-2013/proj3-6-BAJA/README.md

    are confused/upset he gave you a malicious task.
-He replies saying that you passed the "test", which was to see if you could decrypt the code on your own - and now that you have hacked into a government agent's email, he blackmails you into completing further missions for him (less you be reported) to the authorities for hacking.
+He replies saying that you passed the "test", which was to see if you could decrypt the code on your own - and now that you have hacked into a government agent's email, he blackmails you into completing further missions for him (lest you be reported to the authorities for hacking).